webpack/webpack.js.org/content/api/plugins/compiler.md

 ## Watching

-The `Compiler` supports two flavors of execution.
-One on watch mode and one on a normal single run.
-While it essentially performs the same functionality while watching, there are some additions to the lifecycle events.
-This allows `webpack` to have Watch specific plugins.
+The `Compiler` supports "watch mode" which monitors the file system and recompiles as files change.
+When in watch mode, the compiler will emit the additional events ["watch-run" and "invalid"](#event-hooks).

+For more details about watch mode, see the [Node.js API documentation](/api/node/#watching) or the [CLI watch options](/api/cli/#watch-options).

 ## MultiCompiler